 Operations also include a 120km, 7-inch diameter copper concentrate pipeline with throughput of 1.5 mt/y and a 60km, 32-inch diameter water reclaim pipeline with a flowrate of 3420 m3/h.

-In 2001, tailings were being transported to Quillayes Dam, which was nearing capacity, via a 36-inch diameter, 39.5 mt/y pipeline.
-We were retained to evaluate the feasibility of delivering classified tailings (cyclone underflow) to two new dams, Quebrada Seca and Mauro.
+In 2001, tailings were being transported to Quillayes Tailing Dam, which was nearing capacity, via gutter from the concentrator plant to the cyclone station and other unique unloading points of the tranque.
+We were retained to evaluate the feasibility of delivering tailings to two new dams, Quebrada Seca and Mauro.

 Our scope of work initially included laboratory testing of the tailings, conceptual design and cost estimates.
 Based on this work, we were subsequently selected to perform basic engineering when Mauro Dam was selected as the new disposal site.